jessicalumian/Prop23-CA-DataChallenge-2020/README.md

 ### Purpose/motivation
 The purpose of this project is to provide data visualization about Proposition 23, which would invoke new rules for Dialysis Clinics.
+This GitHub repository contains code for team Dialysis Analysis for the [2020 CA Data Challenge](https://datalab.ucdavis.edu/ca-election-2020-data-challenge/) sponsored by [UC Davis DataLab](https://datalab.ucdavis.edu/) and the [Scholars Strategy Network](https://scholars.org/chapter/sacramento).

 ## About Dialysis